High Dose Vitamin B12

 - Inflammation of the stomach, intestines and/or pancreas

 - Intestinal surgery

 - Interactions with medicines or drugs

-- Fungal or bacterial infection in the intestine or similar
+- Fungal, parasite or bacterial infections in the intestine

 High Dose Vitamin B12 as a Weekly Dose

-- Initial therapy for refilling the body’s B12 store after an acute deficiency
+- Initial therapy to replenish the body’s stores following an acute deficiency

-- Therapeutic uses (nerve disease, dementia, severe depression, etc)
+- Therapeutic application (nervous diseases, dementia, severe depression, etc.)

 - Intake as a weekly dose

-Is it Dangerous to Take a High Dose of Vitamin B12?
+Is it Dangerous to Take High Doses of Vitamin B12?

-Vitamin B12 is considered harmless, oral doses of up to 5000 µg have been clinically proven to show no acute side effects.
-However, it is important to be aware that the body is a sensitive system, and thus in the long-term, an excessive supply of micronutrients could lead to a stark imbalance between nutrients in the body, which could have very negative effects.
+Vitamin B12 is considered harmless.
+Clinical trials, which tested oral doses of up to 5000 µg showed no acute side effects.
+Nevertheless, it should be noted that the body is a sensitive system; an excessive intake of micronutrients over time may disturb the nutrient balance, which can lead to very negative effects.